-News & Letters shall be published at least once ^ca month.^{} It is our aim to assure its publication and to promote the firmest unity among workers, Blacks and other minorities, women, youth and those intellectuals who have broken with the ruling bureaucracy of both capital and labor.
+It is our aim to assure its publication and to promote the firmest unity among workers, Blacks and other minorities, women, youth and those intellectuals who have broken with the ruling bureaucracy of both capital and labor.
 We see the labor bureaucracy as the last barrier to the full emancipation of the working-class.
-We hold that the method of Marvism is the guide for

 We hold that the method of Marxism is the guide for our growth and development.
 Just as Marxism was born out of the working-class struggles of Marx's day, so today, Marxism is in the lives and aspirations of the working people.
 We hold it to be the duty of each generation to interpret Marxism for itself.
-The main problem is not what Marx wrote in 1843 or 1883, but what Marxism Is today.
+The main problem is not what Marx wrote in 1843 or 1883, but what Marxism is today.
 We reject the attempt of both Communists and the Administration to identify Marxism, which is a theory of liberation, with its exact opposite, Communist totalitarianism.

-of liberation, with its exact opposite, Communist totalitarianism.
 Heretofore, American radical groups have failed to establish the theory of Marxism on native grounds despite (1) the great traditions of the Abolitionist movement whose aims and activity paralleled that of Karl Marx and the Workingmen's First International that came to the aid of the North in the Civil War; and (2) the historic contributions the struggle for the 8-hour day by the American workers made to Marx's thinking, specifically to the structure of his greatest theoretical work, Capital.
 We have therefore undertaken to set forth our own interpretation, in book form.
-Marxism and Freedam . . from 1776 until today has accomplished this task by: (1) establishing the American roots of Marxism; (2) presenting a comprehensive attack on present-day Communism, which is, in truth, a form of state capitalism; (3) re-establishing Marxism or Humanism;" and (4) pointing to the new Humanist philosophy of the working-class in this period of Automation as expressed in their actions, and in their own words through News & Letters.
-What Marxism and Freedom, with its dialectical form of presentation of history and theory as emanating from the movement from practice did do is law the
+Marxism and Freedom . . from 1776 until today has accomplished this task by: (1) establishing the American roots of Marxism; (2) presenting a comprehensive attack on present-day Communism, which is, in truth, a form of state-capitalism; (3) reestablishing Marxism in its original form of "a thorough-going Naturalism or Humanism"; and (4) pointing to the new Humanist philosophy of the working-class in this period of

+Automation as expressed in their actions, and in their own words through News & Letters.

 What Marxism and Freedom, with its dialectical form of presentation of history and theory as emanating from the movement from practice did do is lay the foundation for the articulation of the unity of philosophy and revolution.
-Philosophy and Revolution, in articulating the integrality of philosophy and revolution as the characteristic of the age, and tracing it through historically, caught the link of continuity with the Humanism of Marz, that philosophy of liberation which merges the dialectics of elemental revolt and its Reason.
-The new historic passions and forces set in motion in the 1950 gave birth to a new generation of revolutionaries in the 1960s, and in the 1970s have put a mark of urgency on the need of integrality also of philosophy and organization.
-As against "the party to lead" concept, such integrality of dialectics and organization reflects the revolutionary maturity of the age and its passion for a philosophy of liberation.
+Philosophy and Revolution -- From Hegel to Sartre and from Marx to Mao, in articulating the integrality of philosophy and revolution as the characteristic of the articulating the integrality of philosophy and revolution as the characteristic of the age, and tracing it through historically, caught the link of continuity with the Humanism of Marx, that philosophy of liberation which merges the dialectics of elemental revolt and its Reason.
+The new historic passions and forces set in motion in the 1950s sions and forces set in motion in the 1950s gave birth to a new generation of revolutionaries in the 1960s, and in the 1970s have put a mark of urgency on the need of integrality also of philosophy and organization.
+As against "the party to lead" concept, such integrality of dialectics and organization reflects the revolutionary maturity of the age and its passion for a philosophy of liberation. liberation.